-From Belleville we moved to Santa Rosa Beach in early 2007.
-We came for the beauty of the beach but are staying for the soul of this unbelievable, haunting , hidden slice of heaven we now call home.
+They came for the beauty of the beach but stay for the soul of this unbelievable, haunting , hidden slice of heaven we now call home.

-Prior to moving to the Emerald Coast, I was a Muralist and Faux Finish painter in the St. Louis area for 7 years.
-After giving birth to my second child (right after we moved here) I was ready to create again but this time I wanted to paint for ‘myself’ and so I gathered my favorite media from the faux finish days, venetian plaster and glazes and began to experiment on wooden ‘frames’.
+Once settled on 30A she was ready to create again but this time wanted to paint for ‘herself’ and gathered her favorite media from the faux finish days, venetian plaster and glazes and began to experiment on wooden ‘frames’.

 I SET OUT TO CREATE ANTIQUED VERSIONS OF OUR VIBRANT LANDSCAPES, ANIMALS AND SEA LIFE.

 After about 10 trial paintings she arrived at the technique still in use today, a roughly 13 step, 4 day process involving venetian plaster, acrylic paint and glazes applied to a handmade wooden canvas.
 Her work began to sell well at a few local shops, she became popular with designers and eventually opened her own gallery.
 In 2011 she won SOUTH WALTON ARTIST OF THE YEAR and in 2012 won BEST GALLERY ON THE EMERALD COAST.
 After 10 years of the gallery life she passed on her space to another artist and longed for the days of carefree painting, where it all started.